NeDS-Lab/mjqm-simulator/docs/README.md

 - `--clean` to remove the cmake directory before configuring the project, effectively doing a _full fresh restart_.
 - `--test` to also run tests.
 - `--no-build` to only configure the project without building it.
+- `--no-uv` to skip the installation of `uv` and the Python environment.

 > [!Note]
   To dig deeper into the details, in the output of the `configure` script you can find the actual commands used to configure and build the project, prepended with `+`.